-All CCTV footage will be kept for [insert retention period] for security purposes.
+All CCTV footage will be kept for a certain amount of time for security purposes.

-For more information regarding how we use CCTV please view our CCTV Policy [insert link].
+For more information regarding how we use CCTV please view our CCTV Policy.

 13. Photography

 Arden Primary takes images/video footage of pupils throughout their school life.
 Photographs/video footage often consist of personal data and must be managed under data protection principles.